Memory and Workload Management

 Greenplum Database resource queues provide a powerful mechanism for managing the workload of the cluster.
 Queues can be used to limit both the numbers of active queries and the amount of memory that can be used by queries in the queue.
 When a query is submitted to Greenplum Database, it is added to a resource queue, which determines if the query should be accepted and when the resources are available to execute it.

-Do not use the default queue.
-Associate all roles with a user-defined resource queue.
+Associate all roles with an administrator-defined resource queue.

 Each login user (role) is associated with a single resource queue; any query the user submits is handled by the associated resource queue.
 If a queue is not explicitly assigned the user's queries are handed by the default queue, pg_default.